Nash, Newport: History

-The Church
+The church

-The Church of St Mary in West Nash, dating originally from the 12th century, is an important Grade I listed church, notable for its fine tower and spire and has been called "the Cathedral of the Moors".
-The church belonged to Goldcliff Priory in 1349 when Robert Arney was instituted to the benefice.
-The Arney family, in the time of Charles II, left a cottage and six acres of land, called "The Poor's Six Acres", for the support of the poor of the parish.
+The Church of St Mary in West Nash dates from the 12th century.
+Known as "the Cathedral of the Moors", it is notable for its fine tower and spire.
+The church belonged to Goldcliff Priory in 1349 when the benefice was held by Robert Arney.
+Later members of the Arney family left a cottage and six acres of land, called "The Poor's Six Acres", for the support of the poor of the parish.
 The church was largely rebuilt during the 16th century.

-The only remains of the Norman church is the North Wall of the chancel and the squint.
-An unusual feature, the squint or hagioscope was used to enable those with leprosy, smallpox or other such diseases, to see or participate in the service without endangering the rest of the congregation with infection.
+The only remains of the Norman church are the north wall of the chancel and the squint.
+An unusual feature, the squint or hagioscope was used to enable those with leprosy, smallpox or other such diseases to see or participate in the service without endangering the rest of the congregation with infection.
 The tower is unusually located on the north side of the chancel.
-The church is thought to originally have been much larger, incorporating a North aisle.

-In the early years of the 20th century the floor of the bellringer's room was used as a temporary mortuary for the bodies of five sailors who had been drowned at sea, in a violent storm, near the East Usk Lighthouse.
-Four of the sailors had been found lashed to the mast.
+The church is thought to originally have been much larger, incorporating a north aisle.
+In the 20th century the bellringers' room was used as a temporary mortuary for the bodies of five sailors who had drowned in a storm, near the East Usk Lighthouse.
 During World War II the church saw congregations of 400.
-The interior, following restoration in 2004–2005, is notable for its complete set of 18th century furnishings, with box pews, a three-decker pulpit and a western gallery.
-In the fields to the south of the neighbouring Church Farm are ancient tumuli, the vestiges of some ancient, possibly mediæval, dwelling or chapel.
+The interior, following restoration in 2004–2005, is notable for its complete set of 18th-century furnishings, with box pews, a three-decker pulpit and a western gallery.
+In the fields to the south of the neighbouring Church Farm are ancient tumuli and remnants of a possibly mediæval dwelling or chapel.

 Baptist chapel

 At Pye Corner is the former Baptist chapel.
-The chapel, which opened in 1820 or 1822, had with seating for 125 and a congregation which included residents of what was then the hamlet of Lliswerry, about 1 mi to the north.

-When Lliswerry Baptist Church opened in 1889, some of the congregation found it more convenient to attend there.
-The same year that Lliswerry was incorporated into Newport under the provisions of the Newport (Mon.)
+The chapel, which opened in 1820 or 1822, had seating for 125 and a congregation which included residents of what was then the hamlet of Lliswerry, about 1 mi to the north.
+When Lliswerry Baptist Church opened in 1889 some of the Pye Corner congregation transferred their allegiance there.
+In the same year Lliswerry was incorporated into Newport under the provisions of the Newport (Mon.)
 Corporation Act, 1889.
-The chapel at Nash contained a covered immersion baptismal font and a pedal organ built and played by Alfred W. Haime, master baker, of Earlswood, Shirenewton.

-A steady decline in attendances at Nash led to only five remaining members in 1988 and the chapel closed some time afterwards.
-In 2006 a planning application was made to Newport City Council to convert the building into a dwelling house with vehicular access.
-It is now in private ownership.
+A steady decline in attendances at Nash led to only five members remaining in 1988 and the chapel closed shortly afterwards.
+It was later converted to a private house.

 Amenities

-To the north of church, at the end of St. Mary's Road, The Waterloo public house is a tenanted free-house notable for the fact it is owned by the parish council.
+To the north of church, at the end of St. Mary's Road, the Waterloo Inn public house was a tenanted free-house, which closed in 2025.
+A Victorian pub, it has a stone sign above the entrance stating it was rebuilt in 1898.
+Inside are pictures and weaponry from the Battle of Waterloo.
+The buildiing is owned by the parish council.
 A modern Community Hall has been built nearby.